jorgegorka/svelte-router/README.md

 - Define your routes in a single interface
 - Layouts global, per page or nested.
-- Nested routes
+- Nested routes.
-- Named params
+- Named params.
+- Guards to protect urls.
+Public and private urls.
+- Track pageviews in Google Analytics (optional).

 Svelte Router is smart enought to inject the corresponding params to each Route component.
 Every Route component has information about their named params, query params and child route.